betrybe/auto-update-pr-rubric-action/README.md

 # GitHub Action: Auto Update Pull Request at Rubrics

-When an update occurs on the major branch (`master` or `main`), this action will be triggered.
+This action will try to merge a source branch into target rubric branches.

-This will execute a sequence of commands to try to merge the major branch into the four project heading branches.
+The default source branch is `main`.

-The branches to be updated are:
+The default target branches to be updated are:

 - rubrica
 - rubrica-vazia